 Recorded waveforms and numerics vary depending on choices made by the ICU staff.
 Waveforms almost always include one or more ECG signals, and often include continuous arterial blood pressure (ABP) waveforms, fingertip photoplethysmogram (PPG) signals, and respiration, with additional waveforms (up to 8 simultaneously) as available.
 Numerics typically include heart and respiration rates, SpO2, and systolic, mean, and diastolic blood pressure, together with others as available.
 Recording lengths also vary; most are a few days in duration, but some are shorter and others are several weeks long.

 Use the PhysioBank ATM to view any desired record in this database, to export it in a variety of formats, or to perform a variety of other operations on it.

 The MIMIC II Waveform Database does not currently include annotations.
 There is, however, a PhysioNetWorks community project that is developing a set of reference annotations for the MIMIC II Waveform Database.
 You are invited to join this project if you wish to contribute and share annotations of this database with the community.

 What's New (Changes from version 2):

-Version 3 of the MIMIC II Waveform Database is about 7 TB in all, more than nine times the size of version 2.
+Version 3 of the MIMIC II Waveform Database is about 7 TB in all, more than four times the size of version 2.
 Using enhanced data recovery techniques, the original raw data dumps have been reprocessed to extract many records that were previously unreadable, and additional raw data dumps collected since the previous release were also processed to obtain many more records.